 - EURO5 compliant, with 3.6l/100km fuel efficiency

 - 35kW A2 licence version available

 The design of the X-ADV’s liquid-cooled, SOHC 8-valve parallel twin-cylinder engine ensures punchy performance in the low-to-mid range.
 Its relatively long-stroke architecture and specially shaped combustion chambers combine with the high-inertial mass crankshaft to produce large amounts of effortless torque from very low rpm.
-A forward cant brings the centre of gravity down for optimum stability; through the course of its 2021 update it is now 1.4kg lighter than before.
+A forward cant brings the centre of gravity down for optimum stability.

 For A2 licence holders a 35kW version is available, which can be easily converted to the full power version by a Honda dealer at the appropriate time.
 Equally, it is possible to restrict the full power version to 35kW by a Honda dealer remapping the ECU.

 Twin balancers counteract vibration from higher rpm inertia without affecting the distinct ‘throb’ delivered by the engine’s irregular firing order and 270° phased crankshaft.
 Bore and stroke is set at 77 x 80mm.
 Where possible components are made to do more than one job: the camshaft drives the water pump, while one of the balancer shafts drives the oil pump.